 The status of the façade can be classified in three ways…

 If unsafe conditions are found, owners must file the report as ‘Unsafe’ and immediately install public safety measures, such as a sidewalk shed, construction fence, etc.

-Unsafe conditions must be corrected within 30 days from the date of filing the report and an amended report filed with the Department within 15 days of completing the repairs.
-In total, repairs must be corrected and an amended report filed within 45 days of the initial filing.
+Unsafe conditions must be corrected within 30 days of filing the report, and an amended notice must be filed with the Department within 15 days of completing the repairs.
+Repairs must be fixed, and an amended report must be filed within 45 days of the initial filing.

-If the conditions will take longer than 30 days to repair, the QEWI may submit an extension of time request and the DOB may grant an extension of up to 90 days, provided that the premises have been secured by the installation of a shed, fence, etc. Further extensions will only be considered with evidence of unforeseen circumstances or if the nature of the repairs require more than 90 days.
-There is a filing fee for each extension request, and extensions will need to be renewed until the Unsafe conditions are corrected.
+If the conditions take longer than 30 days to repair, the QEWI may submit an extension of time request, and the DOB may grant an extension of up to 90 days, provided that the premises have been secured by installing a shed, fence, etc. Further extensions will only be considered with evidence of unforeseen circumstances or if the nature of the repairs requires more than 90 days.
+Each extension request has a filing fee, and extensions will need to be renewed until the Unsafe conditions are corrected.

-If a building owner files a report as Unsafe and fails to correct the conditions and file an amended report within the allotted time (and does not obtain an extension), the building owner is subject to additional penalties for the duration the unsafe conditions are not corrected.
+Suppose a building owner files a report as Unsafe, fails to correct the conditions, and files an amended notice within the allotted time (and does not obtain an extension).
+In that case, the building owner is subject to additional penalties for the duration the unsafe conditions are not corrected.

-For a comprehensive list of common building conditions observed during FISP inspections visit Presentation: Facade Conditions.
+For a comprehensive list of common building conditions observed during FISP inspections, you can visit Presentation: Facade Conditions.

 |90-day Extension Request||$305|

 |Late Filing (Initial Report)||$1,000/month|